oscardelgado02/Signal-Detection-and-Classification-DL-Model/README.md

-# Signal Detection and Classification Model
+# Signal Detection and Classification DL Model
  This repository contains a deep learning model from the pretrained architecture YOLO, for signal detection and classification.
 The model is capable of processing input data and determining the presence of a signal in the data, as well as classifying it into one of several predefined categories.

 ## IMPORTANT